There are many benefits to opening a bank account for a child, but it’s important to compare your options carefully, as we explain.

-Older children can usually have their wages paid into their own account, buy things in shops, use cash machines or shop online.
+Older children with jobs can have their wages paid into this type of account, which often includes debit or cash cards that allow them to use cash machines and make purchases in-store or online.

-If you’re a parent opening a bank account for a child who’s a bit younger, you may want them to learn to look after their money.
+Opening a bank account for a child can help them learn to look after their money.
 By opening a bank account for a child, you can:

-get them a debit card so they can spend their money in shops or online.
+Let them have a debit card so that they can spend their money in shops or online

-The good thing is that a child can’t get into debt with a children’s bank account because they don’t come with overdrafts.
+Luckily, a child can’t get into debt with a children’s bank account because they don’t include overdrafts.

-But opening a bank account for a child can be a good way for them to access their money whenever and wherever they are.
-It means they don’t have to carry cash around in their pocket.
+Opening a bank account for a child gives them a way to access their money whenever and wherever they are, meaning they don’t have to carry cash.

 If you want to open a bank account for a baby, it’s slightly different to opening a bank account for an older child.

-It’s never too early to open account for a little one, but of course a baby won’t have any involvement in the account at all.
+Of course, the baby won’t have any involvement in the account.
 So, when you open a bank account for a baby:

-the child’s the legal owner of the money.
+The child will be the legal owner of the money

-But a child has to be at least 11 years old to open their own bank account.
+In most cases, a child has to be at least 11 years old to open their own bank account.
 Some children’s accounts have a higher minimum age, like 16.
-Usually, a parent will need to be present to set up a bank account for a child, unless that child is 16 or over.
+Usually, a parent will need to be present to set up a bank account for a child unless that child is 16 or over.